-Here to minimize the numerical dissipation we have set $r=5$.
-The evolution of the field, represented via a Schlieren image for ${\rm Ma}_s=1.47$ is shown in Fig.~\ref{Fig:shock_drop_ini_1o47}.
+with the entropy gradient obtained from \eqref{eq:ds_vdW} as Here, to minimize the numerical dissipation we have set $r=5$.
+The flow evolution, represented by a Schlieren image for ${\rm Ma}_s=1.47$ is shown in Fig.~\ref{Fig:shock_drop_ini_1o47}.

-The wave structures that arise during the initial stages of shock-droplet interaction are commonly used to validate numerical schemes.
+The wave structures that arise during the initial stages of the shock--liquid-column interaction are commonly used to validate numerical schemes.
 In the present study, representative wave patterns are extracted and illustrated in Figure~\ref{Fig:shock_drop_ini_1o47}.
-Only the early-phase interaction between a planar shock wave and a cylindrical water column is considered here.
+Only the early-stage interaction between a planar shock wave and a cylindrical liquid column is considered here.
 As the incident shock wave travels from left to right across the liquid column, both a transmitted wave and a reflected shock wave are generated.
-The reflected shock wave propagates upstream into the surrounding vapor, while the transmitted wave moves downstream within the liquid column.
-Note that the transmitted shock wave moves faster than the incident shock wave, as speed of sound in the liquid is larger than in the vapor phase.
-Upon reaching the downstream wall of the column, the transmitted wave re-emerges into the downstream vapor.
+The reflected shock wave propagates upstream into the surrounding vapour, while the transmitted wave moves downstream within the liquid column.
+Notably, the transmitted shock wave moves faster than the incident shock wave, as the speed of sound in the liquid is larger than that in the vapour phase.
+Upon reaching the downstream interface of the column, the transmitted wave re-emerges into the downstream vapour.
 Simultaneously, expansion waves reflect repeatedly within the liquid column.
-At the upper lateral edge of the water column, the incident shock wave, Mach stem, and slip line intersect to form a triple point.
-These wave structures along with the two-phase interface represent characteristic features of early-stage shock-droplet interaction.
-They appear as discontinuities of varying intensity, posing significant challenges for numerical modeling.
-The liquid column then starts flattening in the flow direction and expanding in the radial direction.
-As further quantitative validation Figure \ref{Fig:shock_drop_time_1o47} represents the evolution of the width of the column, $W$ on the center-line along the $x$-axis as compared to experiments and numerical simulations as reported in \citep{reyhanian2020thermokinetic} for three different Mach numbers.
+At the upper lateral edge of the liquid column, the incident shock wave, the Mach stem, and the slip line intersect to form a triple point.
+These wave structures along with the two-phase interface represent characteristic features of early-stage shock-liquid-column interaction.
+They appear as discontinuities of varying intensity, posing significant challenges for numerical modelling.
+The liquid column subsequently flattens in the flow direction and expanding in the transverse direction.
+As further quantitative validation, Figure \ref{Fig:shock_drop_time_1o47} shows the evolution of the width of the column $W$ along the centreline, compared with experiments and numerical simulations as reported in \citep{reyhanian2020thermokinetic} for three Mach numbers.

-The results are in good agreement with both the experiments and simulations showing that the deformation of the droplet was accurately captured by the proposed scheme.